alray31/gopool-pump/README.md

   for its own QR login, reusing Home Assistant's public client ID (`HA_3y9q4ak7g4ephrvke`) — not a secret belonging to this project, and no need to create a Tuya IoT developer account.
-- Local polling every 5 seconds keeps state up to date, with automatic reconnection on a one-off failure.
+- Local polling every 3 seconds keeps state up to date, with automatic reconnection on a one-off failure — even on a failed poll, entities keep their last known value instead of going unavailable.
+- The **Power Draw** (W) and **Energy** (kWh) sensors are computed directly by the integration (interpolating an RPM→W curve, then trapezoidal integration over time) — no HA template or helper needed.

 ### Known limitations